delmic/odemis/doc/develop/microscope.rst

  * ccd: the main optical camera
  * se-detector: secondary electron detector of the SEM
  * bs-detector: backscattered electron detector of the SEM
+ * ebic-detector: EBIC detector of the SEM
+ * cl-detector: a catholumincesence detector, synchronised with the e-beam
  * spectrometer: A spectrometer.
    It provides the same interface as a DigitalCamera, but the Y dimension of the shape is 1.
    If it can change of centre wavelength, it should have a child, with role "spectrograph" that provide a "wavelength" axis and possibly a "grating" axis.
+ * spectrometer-integrated: same as the spectrometer, but the detector is also used as a 'ccd'.
  * overview-ccd: a (optical) view of the whole sample from above
  * chamber-ccd: a (optical) view of the inside chamber
+ * time-correlator: a one-dimension detector with "T", the time, as dimension.
+   It reports the energy emission over time (from a specific event).

 Typical emitters can be of the following roles:
  * light: controls the excitation light of the fluorescence microscope